mojomojo1/bootkon/docs/TUTORIAL.md

 ### Working with labs

-You can insert commands into the terminal using the following icon on top of each code junk:
+You can insert commands into the terminal using the following icon on top of each code chunk:
 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>

 Let's try: